Under Penal Code § 415 PC, California law defines the crime of disturbing the peace as doing any of the following:

 8.1.
 Battery – PC 242

-Penal Code 242 PC is the California statute that makes it a crime for a person to commit a battery.
+Penal Code 242 PC is the California statute that makes it a crime to commit a battery.

 A battery is defined as any willful and unlawful use of force or violence on someone else.

-Note that, depending on the facts of the case, a person can be charged with both:
+Note that, depending on the facts of the case, you can be charged with both: